Chase Wouters: Professional

 Wouters concluded his WHL career on July 22, 2021, by signing a professional contract with the Abbotsford Canucks of the American Hockey League (AHL).
 He scored his first professional goal and assist with the Canucks on November 15, 2021 against the San Jose Barracuda.
 Wouters finished his rookie season with five goals and 13 assists for 18 points over 60 games.
 He also led the team in plus-minus stats and received their Unsung Hero Award.
 Following his rookie season, Wouters signed a two-year contract extension with the Canucks.

 Before the start of the 2022–23 season, Wouters was appointed the first captain in franchise history.
 Wouters recorded his first professional multi-goal game on December 31, 2022, against the Manitoba Moose.

 Wouters in Game 6 of the 2025 Calder Cup Finals.

 Wouters signed a professional tryout agreement with the Vancouver Canucks but was reassigned to the Abbotsford Canucks before the start of the 2023–24 season.
 He helped the Canucks reach the 2024 Calder Cup playoffs and scored the series winning goal against the Colorado Eagles to advance them to the second round.
 On June 19, Wouters signed a two-year contract extension with the Canucks through the end of the 2025–26 season.
 He was also named the Abbotsford Canucks Man of the Year for the second consecutive season.

 The Canucks began the 2024–25 season on a four-game road trip.
 While on the road trip, Wouters played in his 200th career AHL game and became the first person in franchise history to play all 200 games with the Canucks.
 Later that month, Wouters scored the first penalty shot goal in franchise history in a 4–1 loss to the San Diego Gulls.
 He recorded a career-high 10 goals as he helped the Canucks set a franchise record 13-game win streak to end the season.
 Wouters finished the regular season with 28 points and was named the Abbotsford Canucks Man of the Year for the third consecutive season.
 He helped the Canucks advance to the Calder Cup Finals for the first time in franchise history.
 On 23 June 2025, Wouters led his team to a Calder Cup championship, defeating the Charlotte Checkers in six games.

+Following his first five seasons under AHL contract, Wouters was signed to his first NHL deal after agreeing to a one-year, two-way contract with the Vancouver Canucks on June 18, 2026.